 This site consists of three relatively distinct areas: a former waste underground storage tank, known as the R-150 Tank (removed); and two former pesticide mixing and storage buildings (Buildings 2189 and 55).
 Multimedia RFI/RA sampling has been completed for the R-150 Tank and B2189 and some excess risks were identified in ground water for chlorinated VOCs and metals at the R-150 Tank site and B2189.
-A draft RFI/RA report has been submitted to EPA.
+A draft RFI/RA report has been submitted to U.S. EPA.
 A CMS is in preparation for the R-150 Tank and B2189.
 An RFI/RA is ongoing at the B55 site, where elevated levels of pesticides, PCBs, and fuel oil constituents have been identified.
-Further delineation is ongoing.
 An IM removal of contaminated soils from the B55 area began in 2008 and was completed in 2012.
 In addition, four underground storage tanks (USTs) were identified.
 The tanks are constructed of concrete.
 Two of the tanks are located adjacent to the east side of the B150 boiler house and contained fuel oil.
-In addition, fuel oil contamination was found during an excavation attempting to determine whether or not a third UST was present at B150 (the third UST was likely removed in 1997).
+Fuel oil contamination was aslo found during an excavation attempting to determine whether or not a third UST was present at B150 (the third UST was likely removed in 1997).
 The other two USTs are located on the south end of the former B55 lot and were associated with a vehicle fueling area.
 The contents of the two B55 fuel tanks are unknown, but presumably may have contained diesel fuel and gasoline.
-Additional investigations and removals are planned for 2013.
+The USTs and fuel oil contaminated soils were removed in 2013.
+IDEM concurred in June 2013 that no additional actions were required regarding the USTs, The final RFI and Interim Measures Report (IMR) are in review by Navy and the U.S. EPA.